 We warn applicants that the process may take weeks or months to complete, and there is no guarantee of success.
 People on staff as well as volunteers have to fit meetings with the applicant into their schedule, and we explain that, with possibly numerous ministries seeking accreditation, it could be weeks before a particular department or division head can schedule a meeting.
 The patience and persistence it takes to complete the process are very similar to the patience and persistence required by most ministries, so we feel the demeanor of the applicant during this process is telling us something.

-The Equipping Division supervises and coordinates the process, which might involve people from several divisions or departments in the church before completion.
+The Pastoral Support Division supervises and coordinates the process, which might involve people from several divisions or departments in the church before completion.
 At several points during the accreditation process, a consultant meets with the applicant to review their progress.
 Steps in the process include:

 - When someone wants to either begin a ministry or accredit an existing ministry, they contact the equipping division and set up a first consultation.

 - A potential qualified leader must be identified to make and pursue the application.
 A person is qualified to lead a ministry if he or she belongs to the Xenos Servant Team.
 If the applicant is not currently a leader, the consultant explains the requirements, and initiates a plan, either to recruit a leader, or to qualify the applicant as a leader.
 The applicant's name is circulated to the elders and they have an opportunity to raise any objections they may have to appointing that person as a deacon in the church.
 Clear character problems known to the elders are identified at this point, before a huge amount of work is expended on the application.

 - The applicant fills out the Ministry Team Accreditation Application